mqtt-ai/mcp-over-mqtt/specification/2025-03-26/basic/mqtt_transport.md

 - **server-name-filter**: The MQTT topic filter to match the `server-name`, it may include `/`, `+` and `#` characters.
 See descriptions about **server-name** for more details.

-  After connected to the MQTT broker, the broker may suggest a `server-name-filter` to the MCP client by including a `MCP-SERVER_NAME-FILTERS` user property in the MQTT CONNACK message.
+  After connected to the MQTT broker, the broker may suggest a `server-name-filter` to the MCP client by including a `MCP-SERVER-NAME-FILTERS` user property in the MQTT CONNACK message.
 If so, the MCP client **MUST** use this `server-name-filter` to subscribe to the server's presence topic.
-The value of the `MCP-SERVER_NAME-FILTERS` is a JSON array of strings, each string is a MQTT topic filter.
+The value of the `MCP-SERVER-NAME-FILTERS` is a JSON array of strings, each string is a MQTT topic filter.
   If the broker does not suggest a `server-name-filter`, the MCP client **SHOULD** use a default `server-name-filter` based on the functionality it provides.

 - **server-id**: The MQTT Client ID of a MCP server instance.
 Any string except `/`, `+` and `#`.
 It must be globally unique and will also be included in the topic.